MalcolmWigder/malcolmwigder.github.io/index.md

   <img src="assets/bio.png" alt="My Bio" style="width:100%;">
   <figcaption style="font-size: 0.7rem; text-align: center;">Me at the Puyehue Cordón-Caulle Volcano in Chile</figcaption>
 </figure>
 Hi, my name is Malcolm.
+Welcome to my website.

-I am a student at Rice University studying Math and Physics.
-I do research in computational physics at the Gonnermann Lab.
-My hobbies include backpacking, tennis (table and actual), chess, and poker.
+I am a 21 year old Rice Student studying math and physics.
+My research thusfar has been in ML for atmospheric physics and computational geophysics.

-I am also interested in simulating things, so you may find some projects about that here.
+Here is where I will throw up some projects.
+I am pretty interested in simulating things and games, so the projects will be about that probably.
+I will also post puzzles and publications on here eventually.

-You may also find puzzles, as crafting them is a skill I am working to improve.
-Email me solutions.

-Reach me at mbw7@rice.edu
+Email me at mbw7@rice.edu for anything you need
 <br>
 <br>